FREQUENTLY ASKED QUESTIONS

 Can you bring me a trap?

-We lend out traps to residents but we do not deliver them.
-We can place you on our waiting list and when a trap becomes available you will be notified of the date, time and location where you can pick up a trap.
+We lend out traps to residents.
+We can place you on our waiting list and when a trap becomes available you will be notified of the date, time of when you will receive the trap.
 These traps are issued on a Monday and have to be returned by close of business on Friday of the same week.
-There is a $40 refundable deposit required on the trap, which you can pay by cash or check.
-The deposit is held and returned to you when you return the trap to us.
-Animals that you catch while you have the trap, simply call us at 244-0196 and we will send an officer out to remove them.
+You will be responsible for any damages to the trap or if the trap goes missing, a trap agreement must be signed at the time of receiving of the trap.
+Animals that you catch while you have the trap, simply call us at 850-243-1525 option 1 and we will send an officer out to remove them.
 There is no charge for servicing the trap.

 I need a trap now!
 Is there any other place where I can rent, purchase or borrow a trap?

 Yes.
 We can give you a retailer near you where you can rent a trap for a small fee.
-You can purchase traps at places like Lowe’s, Home Depot, etc.
+You can purchase traps at places like Lowe’s, Home Depot, Harbor Freight, etc.

 If I get a trap elsewhere and catch something where do I take the animal?

-Dogs and cats may be taken to one of the animal shelters located in Okaloosa County.
+Dogs and cats may be taken to the PAWS animal shelter located in Okaloosa County.
 However, you do not have to take the animal anywhere.
-Call us and we will come out to your home and remove the animal free of charge.
-You do not need a license to trap and transport cats and dogs.
-You do not need a license to trap wildlife but you do need a license to transport wildlife.
+Call us and we will come out to your home and remove the animal free of charge during normal business hours.

 In what situations are you able to remove an animal from a home?